 The complexity and variations of unemployment insurance make it a rather demanding task for employers to confidently master.
 With the ultimate goal of running a successful business in mind, companies should be in control of their tax liabilities to avoid the impact of erroneous unemployment insurance (UI) claims, while remaining in absolute compliance with unemployment regulations.

-This challenge is best addressed through a comprehensive and systemic approach by establishing an unemployment insurance compliance strategy on the basis of solid and up-to-date information and regulations applicable in a particular state.
+This challenge is best addressed through a comprehensive and systemic approach by establishing an unemployment insurance compliance strategy based on solid and up-to-date information and regulations applicable in a particular state.

 By carefully considering all the elements that go into the management of the unemployment insurance program, any company can limit unemployment insurance risks and protect its bottom line.
 Some of the key components of the unemployment insurance compliance strategy are listed below.